kilian2323/Olimex_Wire_TLV493D_MUX/README.md

 # Olimex_Wire_TLV493D_MUX
-TwoWire and TLV493D library ported from Arduino to Olimex (Linux), with example Created by Kilian Ochs, Centre for Biorobotics, April 2021
+TwoWire and TLV493D library ported from Arduino to Olimex (Linux), with example.
+Created by Kilian Ochs, Centre for Biorobotics, April 2021

 ## Purpose